PDPA Compliance8 min read12 April 2026

 • Explains how to withdraw consent

-• States data retention periods or criteria
+• States data retention periods

-• Discloses any cross-border data transfers
+• Discloses cross-border transfers

-• Is written in clear, plain language
+• Written in clear, plain language

-• Is easily accessible from every page of the website
+• Accessible from every page

-• Has been updated within the past 12 months
+• Updated within the past 12 months

 Simplify Your Compliance